 Do you have a child who needs to memorize their multiplication facts?
-Use these free multiplication charts and multiplication wheels to help them learn their math facts!
+Use these free printable multiplication charts and multiplication wheels to help them learn their math facts!

-Multiplication charts and wheels are invaluable tools for kids when they need to learn their multiplication facts.
+Multiplication charts and wheels are invaluable tools for kids when they need to learn their multiplication facts and times tables.
 Multiplication facts need to be memorized before kids can move on to more complex math problems, so spending time to really solidify the multiplication tables in their minds is very important.

-The following multiplication charts can be used as tools or as practice for your 2nd grade, 3rd grade, 4th grade, or 5th grade child- or child of any age who needs help committing their multiplication facts to memory.
+The following free printable multiplication charts can be used as student reference tools or as practice for your 2nd grade, 3rd grade, 4th grade, or 5th grade child- or child of any age who needs help committing their multiplication facts to memory.

 Below you will find a variety of multiplication charts available for download to use in your home or classroom.
 These 12 x 12 multiplication charts come in color or black & white, as well as completed and blank.
 Choose the chart that meets your needs best- or download them all!